lumina-networks/flow-manager-tools/README.md

 # Flow Manager Tools

-This tools provides a mechanism to quickly test flow manager with OVS and/or Noviflow switches.
+This tools provides a mechanism to quickly test flow manager with OVS and/or Noviflow switches and get eline/etree/flows/groups stats and summary information.

 - [Install](#install)
 - [Usage](#usage)